 Today, up to 95% of hydrogen (H2) produced is termed grey H2 as it is formed via steam methane reforming (SMR) using fossil fuels such as natural gas.
 This hydrogen is used in producing everything from fuels to plastics and is aptly named grey H2 as the carbon dioxide (CO2) from this reaction is expensive to capture and is often released or sent to the stack to be burnt off.
-With the global net-zero CO2 emissions target looming, there is an urgent need for technologies that can improve the efficiency of processes using grey hydrogen and economically capture the released CO2 making grey H2 into blue H2.
+With the global net-zero CO2 emissions target looming, there is an urgent need for technologies that can improve the efficiency of processes using grey H2 and economically capture the released CO2 making grey H2 into blue H2.

 This technology offer is a hydrogen separation membrane that reduces the cost of hydrogen purification and carbon capture.
 It is a temperature and corrosion-resistant membrane that is able to selectively filter out H2.
 By splitting syngas into H2 and CO2-rich streams, it simultaneously purifies hydrogen and pre-concentrates the CO2 for transport and sequestration.
 Furthermore, there is an additional benefit that waste H2 can be inexpensively recovered to improve the overall process efficiency.
 Hydrogen plants incorporating this technology now produce blue H2 and can generate additional income through higher efficiencies, hydrotreater margins, and carbon credits.

 The technology owner is seeking partners and collaborators, especially those in the oil and gas refineries or other H2 intensive industries, for pilot trials of their technology.

 This technology offer is a proprietary polymer membrane that enables carbon capture via hydrogen separation.
 The features and specifications of the technology are as follows: